Campus Electronic Recycling Collection (CERC)

 Electronic products are the fastest growing portion of the solid waste stream, contain hazardous materials like lead, and are not allowed in landfills.
 Electronics also contain valuable metals, plastics, glass and others that can be resold for reuse in other products (Illinois Electronic Products Recycling and Reuse Act).

-You must arrange to bring your items to either of the two events.
-However, email email@example.com if your department has a large quantity of electronics to be recycled and special request pick-ups can be arranged.
+When there is an event on campus, you must arrange to bring your items to the event in advance.
+Email email@example.com if your department has a large quantity of electronics to be recycled and special request pick-ups can be arranged.
+If you wish to recycle your electronics before the CERC event, you may arrange a disposal through OBFS and pay the UIC movers to haul your electronics away.

-How to submit the paperwork to dispose university electroincs
+How to submit the paperwork to dispose of university electronics

 - Login to FABweb at https://apps.obfs.uillinois.edu/fixedassets/index.cfm